 Identify gaps in understanding, or present students’ answers to the class anonymously to foster discussion and sensemaking.
 Student names are anonymized as animal names when presenting work to your class.

 Q: How can I preview what my students see?

 A: You have the ability to emulate your students’ experience, including completing your own version of the digital student activities, so you can feel confident about how it looks and works when teaching.
 Click on the three-dot menu in the lower right hand corner and then select the “Student preview” option to open a new browser tab where you can preview the student view using your teacher account.

 Any work you complete in this student preview will be automatically saved to your account.
 You can review and present saved “teacher demo” work that you complete this way, just like you can with real student work.

-Q: Why can’t students use shared student logins for Interactive Classroom?
+Q: Why can’t students use shared student logins for the digital experience?

-A key benefit of Interactive Classroom is auto-saved student work that teachers can review in real-time.
+A key benefit of the digital experience is auto-saved student work that teachers can review in real-time.
 These capabilities are only available using personalized accounts to preserve student privacy and prevent multiple students from overwriting each other’s work.
 Learn more here.

 Q: How do I get back to the presentation tutorial I saw when I first entered a digital lesson?

 A: Click the question mark in the top right corner of the screen at any time to launch the tutorial again!

 You can also access the device-specific tutorials here: Mac, Windows, Chromebook, Apple TV, iPad.